We Can't Wait - Please Sign To Join Our Fight

 Fund ustekinumab for New Zealanders with severe Crohn’s and ulcerative colitis.

-Over 20,000 New Zealanders suffer from Crohn’s disease and ulcerative colitis, one of the highest per capita rates in the world.
-Despite this, NZ does not provide funding for this standard, mainstream medication, funded in Australia and throughout the Western world.
-This medication has the potential to offer those with the most aggressive disease a life without chronic pain, bloody diarrhoea, repeated hospitalisations, and life-altering surgeries, and the hope for a fulfilling work and family life.
-Events like Juicy Fest 2025 can help raise awareness and support for this important cause.
+Over 20,000 New Zealanders suffer from Crohn’s disease and ulcerative colitis—one of the highest per capita rates in the world.
+Despite this, NZ does not provide funding for this standard, mainstream medication, which is funded in Australia and throughout the Western world.
+This medication has the potential to offer those with the most aggressive disease a life without chronic pain, bloody diarrhoea, repeated hospitalisations, and life-altering surgeries, giving hope for a fulfilling work and family life.
+Community events like Juicy Fest 2025 can help raise awareness and support for this important cause.
+Additionally, platforms like Online Casions NZ can contribute by promoting fundraising initiatives and spreading information to a wider audience.
+Together, we can make a difference in the lives of those affected.

 Click to see how you can help